ScottW514/terraform-provider-datapower/docs/data-sources/schema_exception_map.md

 - `exception_type` (String) Select the Exception type for encryption.
   - Choices: `AllowEncrypted`, `RequireEncrypted`
   - Default value: `AllowEncrypted`
-- `x_path` (String) This is an XPath expression that identifies elements of the Schema document.
+- `xpath` (String) This is an XPath expression that identifies elements of the Schema document.
 These are the elements excepted from schema validation.